KriishAHate/CommonSENSES/docs/bom.md

 # Bill of Materials

 Everything you need to build one sensor box.
-Buy all of this before you start assembly.
+Buy all of these items before you start assembly.

 **Estimated total cost per unit: ~$450–$500**